 The Role of Nutrition in Cat Health

 Proper nutrition is essential for your cat’s health and happiness.
-Cats are obligate carnivores, meaning they rely on animal-based proteins to thrive.
-Taurine, an essential amino acid found in animal protein, is crucial for maintaining heart health, good vision, and overall well-being.
-A taurine deficiency can lead to severe issues like heart disease and vision loss.
+As obligate carnivores, cats depend on animal-based proteins to thrive.
+Taurine—an amino acid found in these proteins—is vital for heart function, vision, and overall well-being.
+Deficiency can lead to serious conditions such as heart disease and retinal degeneration.

 How Marketing Fuels the Grain-Free Trend